Application Process for Retail Intermediaries

 - European Union (Consumer Mortgage Credit Agreements) Regulations 2016 (CMCAR) (mortgage credit intermediaries); and

 Each applicant seeking authorisation must satisfy the Central Bank that it can meet the authorisation standards set out in the relevant legislation.
-Firms are advised to seek legal advice if they are unsure as to whether their proposed activities require authorisation pursuant to the IDR, IIA, CMCAR and/or CCA, as appropriate, or if they are unsure as to how they should comply with the relevant authorisation requirements.
+Firms are advised to seek legal advice if they are unsure as to whether their proposed activities require authorisation pursuant to either of the above pieces of legislation, or if they are unsure as to how they should comply with the relevant authorisation requirements.
 If, after having received and considered such advice, firms have any doubt about their status, they are advised to submit an application for authorisation.

 The Central Bank adopts a robust, structured and risk-based process that seeks to ensure that only those applicants that demonstrate compliance with the applicable authorisation requirements are authorised.

-The Central Bank seeks to process each application as expeditiously as possible while meeting its obligation to operate a rigorous and effective gatekeeper function.
+The Central Bank seeks to assess each application as efficiently and in as timely a manner as possible while meeting its obligation to operate a rigorous and effective gatekeeper function.
 It aims to ensure that the application process is facilitative and accessible from the perspective of applicants and, importantly, that applicants have clarity with regard to the process, its requirements and timelines.
+Details on the Authorisation Service Standards are set out below.

 In advance of submitting an application for authorisation, the firm should also satisfy itself that:

-In determining whether it is appropriate to complete the A Form or the B Form in advance of submitting an application for authorisation, the firm should assess its proposed activities against the criteria set out in Note 1 of Part 1 of each application form.
-The relevant criteria to be used to determine which application form should be completed are summarised below:
+In determining whether it is appropriate to complete the A Form or the B Form, the firm should assess its proposed activities against the criteria set out in Note 1 of Part 1 of each application form.
+The relevant criteria to be used to determine which application form should be completed are also summarised below:

 Criterion